Homoscedasticity and heteroscedasticity

-In statistics, a sequence (or a vector) of random variables is homoscedastic (/ˌhoʊmoʊskəˈdæstɪk/) if all its random variables have the same finite variance; this is also known as homogeneity of variance.
+In statistics, a sequence of random variables is homoscedastic (/ˌhoʊmoʊskəˈdæstɪk/) if all its random variables have the same finite variance; this is also known as homogeneity of variance.
 The complementary notion is called heteroscedasticity, also known as heterogeneity of variance.
 The spellings homoskedasticity and heteroskedasticity are also frequently used.
+“Skedasticity” comes from the Ancient Greek word “skedánnymi”, meaning “to scatter”.